zekaryas1/notes/docs/Frameworks/React/React native.md

 - [Different Development Stages](https://docs.expo.dev/workflow/overview/#the-core-development-loop)
 - Install a new library
 	- `npx expo install package-name`
-		- Do not use `npm(yarn) install package-name`, because these do not allows Expo CLI to pick a compatible version of a library when possible and warn you about known incompatibilities.
+		- Do not use `npm(yarn) install package-name`, because these do not allow Expo CLI to pick a compatible version of a library when possible and warn you about known incompatibilities.
 - Does the library include native code?
 	- [How to know if the library has native code](https://docs.expo.dev/workflow/using-libraries/#determining-third-party-library-compatibility)
 	- yes